AnEdelweiss/JAQOS/README.md

 ## The input miappe file

-as this is a work in progress, works with the current MIAPPE table provided in /exp_database/test_SIMPLE/Miappe_Template.xlsx
+as this is a work in progress, works with the current MIAPPE table provided in Miappe_Template.xlsx

-You can cange the order of the sheets, but you should NOT rename sheet names, this is what the script is using to read read data from.
+You can change the order of the sheets, but you should NOT rename sheet names, this is what the script is using to read read data from.
 Likewise, do NOT  rename the 2nd row  of each sheet nor delete it.

 ## The output miappe file